The Fair World Project:

 group?

-o You could help create a local interest-free credit union (that way youll
+You could help create a local interest-free credit union (that

-be challenging usury, locally, and help include people of all cultures
+way youll be challenging usury, locally, and help include people

 Folk?
 That way, youll be encouraging peace and co-operation for